Relative representability and parahoric level structures: Introduction

 \section{Introduction}

 In \cite{Art69} and \cite{Art74}, Artin established algebraicity criteria of functors and stacks over schemes and these criteria play a central role in moduli problems over schemes.
-However, recent development in arithmetic geometry shows that certain arithmetically important spaces admit moduli interpretation only in perfect schemes or perfectoid spaces (e.g. \cite{Zhu17}, \cite{SW20}).
-In those cases, moduli problems are formulated as $v$-sheaves.
-Especially for the construction of integral models, it is important to know whether $v$-sheaf theoretic moduli problems are representable in formal schemes.
+In recent years, $p$-adic Hodge theory has developed significantly, largely due to the theory of perfectoid spaces and prismatic cohomology.
+It turns out that many arithmetically important spaces admit moduli interpretation in perfect schemes or perfectoid spaces, that is, as $v$-sheaves (e.g. \cite{Zhu17}, \cite{SW20}).
+Building on this development, new $v$-sheaf theoretic moduli problems for local models and integral models of local Shimura varieties were formulated in \cite{SW20} and the one for local models was completely solved in \cite{AGLR22}.
+For these moduli problems, it is important to know whether $v$-sheaf theoretic moduli problems are representable in formal schemes.
 In this paper, we will tackle this problem and establish a representability criterion in the style of \cite{Art70}.

 In \cite{Art70}, Artin proved that every formal modification of the completion of a locally Noetherian algebraic space is uniquely algebraizable to its algebraic modification.
-Our first observation is that the conditions of formal modifications can be roughly translated to the $v$-sheaf theory using the language of \cite{Gle24}.
-Let $R$ be a complete adic ring over $\bb{Z}_p$.
-As a $v$-sheaf theoretic modification of $\Spf(R)$, we consider a thick prekimberlite $Y$ formally adic over $\Spd(R)$ with $Y^\an \cong \Spd(R)^\an$ (see \Cref{prop:formalmod} for the relation with formal modifications).
+Our first observation is that the conditions of formal modifications can be roughly translated to the $v$-sheaf theory using the language of \cite{Gle24}, where \textit{(pre)kimberlites} are introduced as a $v$-sheaf theoretic generalization of formal schemes.

+Let $R$ be a complete adic ring in which $p$ is topologically nilpotent.
+As a $v$-sheaf theoretic modification of $\Spf(R)$, we consider a thick prekimberlite $Y$ formally adic over $\Spd(R)$ with $Y^\an \cong \Spd(R)^\an$.
+Here, a prekimberlite formally adic over $\Spd(R)$ is a $v$-sheaf theoretic counterpart of formal schemes adic over $R$, and the condition $Y^\an \cong \Spd(R)^\an$ roughly amounts to $Y$ being a formal modification of $\Spf(R)$ (see \Cref{prop:formalmod}).
 Here, we say that $Y$ is thick if the specialization map $\spc_{Y^\an}$ is surjective.
 Since we do not have control over deperfections of $Y^\red-\Img(\spc_{Y^\an})$, this assumption on $Y$ is essential.